Cybersecurity Postdoctoral Policy Fellow, Fletcher School of Law and Diplomacy at Tufts University

 Asaf’s current research focuses on the regulation of the cyber insurance market, in particular the fast expanding role that private insurers play in developing and enforcing data protection and cybersecurity standards for both the private and public sectors.
 His research examines existing torts and insurance doctrines application in the cyber liability context.
 The work will benefit from analysis of primary sources including in-depth study of insurance policies and interviews with insurance industry representatives, municipal and state attorneys, and consultancy and compliance firms.
 The research will offer a review of the insurability of various forms of cyber risk and the growing impact that insurers have had on the evolution of public cyber policies.

-Prior to his postdoctoral research, Asaf completed a dual degree in Law and International Relations (LL.B./B.A, magna cum laude) at Hebrew University of Jerusalem in Israel, and a Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D.) degrees at Yale Law School.
+Prior to his postdoctoral research, Asaf completed a dual degree in Law and International Relations (LL.B./B.A, magna cum laude) at Hebrew University of Jerusalem in Israel, and a Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D., expected 2019) degrees at Yale Law School.
 He additionally attended The Hague Academy of International Law, and interned for the United Nations International Criminal Tribunal for the Former Yugoslavia.
 Asaf also worked for the Turkel Public Commission of Inquiry into the Maritime Incident of May 31st 2010, and served as an articled clerk for the International Law Division of the Israeli Ministry of Foreign Affairs Office of the Legal Advisor.
 Asaf has previously taught seminars in public and private international law, torts and insurance law, international human rights and humanitarian law, and criminal procedure and counterterrorism.
 He has published with the Harvard International Law Journal, the Yale Journal of International Law, the Chicago Journal of International Law, and the Journal of National Security Law and Policy, and has written for Just Security and Lawfare.

 - The Rights to Privacy and Data Protection under IHL and HRL, in Research Handbook on Human Rights and Humanitarian Law (Robert Kolb, Gloria Gaggioli, and Pavle Kilibarda eds., 2nd ed., forthcoming, 2020).